Techboy07/near-protocols-project/README.md

 move NURA into

+navigate to the NURA-controller directory

 `cd NURA-controller`

 `node index.js or npm run start`

-to run the front end navigate to the frontend directory `cd near-frontend/`
+# to run the front end

+navigate to the frontend directory

+`cd near-frontend/`

 create .env file